 Cora and I recently upgraded from an American Express Gold card, to an American Express Platinum card.
 With this came a complimentary Priority Pass that provides us with access to hundreds of airport lounges around the world.

-In this case, we were visiting the Leeds Bradford Airport to board our flight with Jet2 to Paris.
+In this case, we were visiting the Leeds Bradford Airport, in England to board our flight with Jet2 to Paris.
 Being a short haul flight we had to pay for food and drink on board and being able to fill up at the airport with a meal, drinks and snacks certainly helped subsidise that expense.

 Where To Find The White Rose Lounge Leeds Bradford Airport